jlm429/bettermdptools/readme.md

 The RL algorithms will work out of the box with any [OpenAI Gym environment](https://www.gymlibrary.ml/)  that has a single discrete valued state space, like [frozen lake](https://www.gymlibrary.ml/environments/toy_text/frozen_lake/#observation-space).
 If the state space is not in this format, a lambda function is required to convert it.
 For example, the [blackjack state space](https://www.gymlibrary.ml/environments/toy_text/blackjack/#observation-space) is "a 3-tuple containing: the player’s current sum, the value of the dealer’s one showing card (1-10 where 1 is ace), and whether the player holds a usable ace (0 or 1)."

-Here, blackjack.convert_state_obs is converting the 3-tuple into a single discrete space with 290 states by concatenating player states 0-28 (hard 4-21 & soft 12-21) with dealer states 0-9 (2-9, ten, ace).
+Here, blackjack.convert_state_obs is converting the 3-tuple into a discrete space with 290 states by concatenating player states 0-28 (hard 4-21 & soft 12-21) with dealer states 0-9 (2-9, ten, ace).

 ```
 self.convert_state_obs = lambda state, done: ( -1 if done else int(f"{state[0] + 6}{(state[1] - 2) % 10}") if state[2] else int(f"{state[0] - 4}{(state[1] - 2) % 10}"))